-The combination between a camera and a strap very important one, as it tends to be the only saving grace between having a happy camera in one piece, and a sad camera in multiple pieces strewn across the pavement…
+The combination between a camera and a strap is a very important one, as it tends to be the only saving grace between having a happy camera in one piece, and a sad camera in multiple pieces strewn across the pavement…

 That’s where Peak Design come swooping in with their full size Slide strap, developed from top end durable and comfortable materials and thick enough to be nicely paired with a mid to full size DSLR camera.